ai-cfia/nachet-backend/README.md

 docker-compose up --build
 ```

-You can then visit the web client at `http://localhost:80`.
+You can then visit the web client at `http localhost:80`.
 The backend will be
 built from the Dockerfile enabling preview of local changes and the frontend
 will be pulled from our Github registry.